 Spreadsheet Templates and Examples

-This guide provides templates for uploading project information to AVAnnotate in bulk via spreadsheets.
+This guide provides instructions and templates for uploading project information to AVAnnotate in bulk via spreadsheets.
 AVAnnotate will take .CSV, .TSV, Excel, and .VTT files.

 1. Project Level: Include one Event and one Tag spreadsheet.